chhaysokrithea-cloud/MovieApp/README.md

 # - Movie App

-A React Native movie app built with Expo
+A React Native movie app built with Expo and using FakeApi(DummyJSON)

 ## Features
 - Browse movies by category